 The City of Austin has a higher crime rate than the national average.
 Live here and you have a 1 in 28 chance of becoming a victim.
 Crimes like rape, murder, and theft are significantly higher in Austin than the average U.S. city.
 In fact, property crime rates are a whopping 34% higher than the nation’s average.
 You can take measures on your own to protect yourself from falling victim to a property crime, but a home security system offers the most protection.

 When looking at specific Austin neighborhoods, crime statistics become more concerning.
 Some of the more dangerous areas in Austin include Johnston Terrace and Montopolis.
 Your chance of being the victim of a crime in these neighborhoods is 1 in 20 and 1 in 16 respectively.
 The neighborhood at the intersection of Martin Luther King and Highway 183 is especially crime dense.
 Here, the crime rate is 97% higher than the rest of the city.

 Look at crime data specific to your neighborhood.
 You may be surprised by how safe or how unsafe it is compared to the rest of the city.
-On the Austin, Texas city website, you can search for crime rates by zip code.
+On the Austin, Texas city website, you can search for use the Crime Viewer feature.
 You can also do the same on the Community Crime Map website.

 If you live in one of Austin’s more crime ridden areas, you should at least get a basic home security system.
 Residents with landlines can find the best deals from ADT.
 Packages start at just $27.99.
 This makes ADT the most affordable option, but again, the discounted packages only work in homes with landlines.
 If you want a step above basic home security, consider Frontpoint.
 Their DIY installation, innovative smart-home equipment, and top-notch customer service make them a solid choice.